zriyansh/signoz.io/docs/instrumentation/php.md

 **Step 1: Setup Development Environment**

-To configure our PHP application to send data, we need to use OpenTelemetry PHP extension, since the extension is built from source.
-Install the build tools as follows :
+To configure our PHP application to send data, you need to use OpenTelemetry PHP extension.
+Since the extension is built from the source, you need to have the build tools, which can be installed using the following command:

 <Tabs>
 <TabItem value="linux" label="Linux (apt)" default>